 “Can you safely spend a night, or more, outside?”

 The classic essentials, those that formed from The Mountaineers classes and were popularized by Freedom of the Hills, involved a list of 10 items:

 This served as the standard checklist for backpackers and hikers for nearly 70 years.
-As hikers and their gear evolved, so did the essentials list itself.
+As hikers and their gear evolved, so did the ten essentials list itself.
 In the 2003 edition of Freedom of the Hills, this transformation was confirmed with an updated list of essentials, which now focused more on systems and less on the specific items chosen within each.
-The modern-day list of ten essentials used by most experienced outdoor travelers is as follows:
+The modern-day list of the 10 essentials used by most experienced outdoor travelers is as follows:

 Because they’re essential!

 Ok, on a serious note, there are a number of reasons you should have these items covered on every trip.
 First and foremost, they are an integral part of your enjoyment and participation on most outdoor trips.
 Is it possible to hike for an entire day without food or water?
 Yep.
 Would it be much fun?
 Nope.
 Have you tried performing camp chores at night without the use of a headlamp?
 Would you enjoy hiking through a buggy swamp without head netting or bug spray?
 What about sitting in camp on a 28℉ night without proper jackets or insulation?